google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 The next step is to replace this notification with a new notification.

-In this fake message app, we'll track the number of new messages by adding a count to our new notifications data and increment it with each new notification.
+In this fake message app, we'll track the number of new messages by adding a count to our new notification's data and increment it with each new notification.

 ```js
 .then((currentNotification) => {